openjdm/openjdm.github.io/_sources/option_paralysis.md

 buyer’s remorse can also come from purchasing expensive items.
 Buyer’s remorse stems from the cognitive dissonance that comes from having to make difficult decisions (Sweeney et al., 2000).
-Many factors affect buyer’s remorse, but let’s focus on the role overchoice plays.
+Many factors affect buyer’s remorse, but we will focus on the role of overchoice.

 Let’s revisit our jam
 experiment from the beginning of the chapter.
 You walk into your